 DO YOU HAVE SOME WORDS OF WISDOM ON SEXUAL WELLNESS AND FERTILITY AFTER CANCER?

 “Getting a cancer diagnosis is hard and sometimes it’s hard to think about your fertility when you’re just trying to deal with that diagnosis, but we have to focus on it at that time – that is the crucial time to really think about down the line once I get past my cancer and my treatment if I want to have a family, what can I do now to ensure that that’s a possibility.
 Patients need to be advocates for their own healthcare, and to be an active participant.
 Engage with their physicians, come in with questions and information, bring a support person with them, and get all of the information that they can.
 Lastly, I would say that we have many options now for men and women who are diagnosed with a cancer, so that they can still have their family after they beat their cancer.”

 To listen to the full radio interview with Dr. McCarthy-Keith, click here.

 At Shady Grove Fertility, we have a specially trained team that works specifically with people with cancer.
 We will work directly with your oncology team to ensure we expedite your fertility preservation so that cancer treatment can quickly begin.
 Known as the oncofertility team, they help guide you through each step of the treatment process, from finding ways to afford treatment to the actual medical procedure.
 Due to the time sensitivity with treatment, you can expect an expedited treatment plan and to see a physician for consultation as soon as possible.

-New Shady Grove Fertility Atlanta patients: To schedule an appointment with Dr. McCarthy-Keith or any of our Shady Grove Fertility Atlanta physicians, call 404-843-2229 or fill out this brief form.
+To schedule an appointment with Dr. McCarthy-Keith or any of our Shady Grove Fertility physicians, please call 1-877-971-7755 or fill out this brief form.